How to Get Microsoft Office for Free (or Under $50)

 No matter where you get Office 2019 from, it’s not updated monthly like Office 365 is, so you’ll never see new features added; what you buy is what you get.
 However, you will get security patch updates “as required,” Daniel Vargas, Microsoft director of product marketing, told Tom’s Hardware.

 However, it's very possible that you don’t care if your Office software is updated regularly.
 Heck, you may even be okay with an older version of Office, say Office 2016, which you can still find keys for from third-party sellers for cheaper than Office 2019.
 However, Office 2016 will reach end of life (EoL) for most on October 13, 2020, meaning Microsoft won’t provide security updates for it anymore.
-If you can settle for the 2016 version of Office, you can, as of this writing, get it from PCDestination for $35 or Kinguin for $20.81.
+If you can settle for the 2016 version of Office, you can, as of this writing, get it from Kinguin for $23.45 or PCDestination for $50.

 Remember, to use Office 2019, you need to be running Windows 10.
 Luckily, we’ve already detailed how to get Windows 10 for free or cheap.